-Under the Tax Levy Limitation Law, there is now a limitation on the amount of tax levy growth from one fiscal year to the next.
+Chapter 97 of the Laws of 2011, as amended ("Tax Levy Limitation Law"), modified previous law by imposing a limitation on the amount of tax levy growth from one fiscal year to the next.
 Such limitation is the lesser of (i) 2% or (ii) the annual percentage increase in the CPI subject to certain exclusions.
 A budget with a tax levy that does not exceed such limit will require approval by at least 50% of the voters.
 Approval by at least 60% of the voters will be required for a budget with a tax levy in excess of the limit.
 In the event the voters reject the budget, the tax levy for the school district's budget for the ensuing fiscal year may not exceed the amount of the tax levy for the prior fiscal year.
 School districts will be permitted to carry forward a certain portion of their unused tax levy limitation from a prior year.